 - Act Now

-Check the mail
+Check the Mail

 If some scammer tries to shame or pressure you into paying for unordered items, inform the bully that you know what they’re up to, and you won’t be pushed around.
 DO NOT PAY THEM.
 Instead, contact the appropriate authorities:

 - The Better Business Bureau - http://www.bbb.org